cybergu0ck/notes/engineering/software/fundamentals/design-patterns/creational/abstract-factory.md

    - For this usecase, [builder pattern](./builder.md) would be better choice.

-1. Decreased readability and debuggability due to complexity.
+1. Adds more complexity.
+   - Thus decreases readability.
+   - Thus decreases debuggability.

 <br>
 <br>